Symptoms Of A Bad Or Clogged Fuel Filter

 Because it’s often riddled with harmful bacteria!

-The most common signs that you need a new fuel filter include starting problems, a check engine light, or reduced performance.
+The most common signs that you need a new fuel filter include starting problems, a check engine light, or diminished performance.
 You may also notice your engine stalls or misfires while accelerating.
 Replacement costs range between $50-$150 at a shop, or you can do it yourself for about $15-$60.

-Let’s get the basics down now!
+Let’s get the basic principles down now!

 Table of ContentsShow